 Tess Sanderson Foundation and Academy

 The Tessa Sanderson Foundation and Academy is a charity organisation founded by 1984 Olympic Champion Tessa Sanderson CBE to help and assist young people in sport, towards a healthier lifestyle and through physical activity, together with building confidence and a social wellbeing whilst still in education.
-Jules and Steve took part in the run and Jules completed the race in 58:34.45, with Steve not far behind with a time of 58:58.32

 Another run complete for Jules and Steve!
+July 10th 2011

 Jules and Steve continue their magnificent challenge and have completed another two runs, the Southend half Marathon on the 12th June and The Great British 10K around Westminster on July 10th.
-Jules and Steve, speaking about The Great British 10K, said "it was a fantastic event - 25,000 runners waiting to start the race on Piccadilly was quite something to see!"

-It was a beautiful morning and there were some 40,000 supporters en-route, including Jules' Ma and Pa, who were there at the finish line by 10 Downing Street "to give us a great cheer across the finish line" Jules tells us "You will also be pleased to hear that Steve's limp was non-existent and his run was injury free"
+It was a beautiful morning and there were some 40,000 supporters en-route, including Jules' Ma and Pa, who were there at the finish line by 10 Downing Street "to give us a great cheer across the finish line".
+Jules tells us "You will also be pleased to hear that Steve's limp was non-existent and his run was injury free"

 Southend Half Marathon 12th June 2011